 1. Gripe Water

 If you are thinking about the natural gas drop for babies, then you should consider gripe water.
-It can be a homoeopathic or herbal preparation and thus can be regarded as the best gas drops for babies.
+It can be a homoeopathic or herbal preparation and, thus, can be regarded as the best gas drops for babies.

-Probiotics are a type of good bacteria available in the form of liquid to assist your baby’s immune system and reduce the symptoms of tummy ailments such as gas, bloating etc. However, you might have to use probiotics for some time to register its efficacy to treat gas trouble in babies.
+Probiotics are a type of good bacteria available in the form of liquid to assist your baby’s immune system and reduce the symptoms of tummy ailments, such as gas, bloating etc. However, you might have to use probiotics for some time to register its efficacy to treat gas trouble in babies.

 Apart from the above-mentioned alternatives, parents can opt for other natural methods for curing gas in babies such as ginger, chamomile, fennel, clove and others.

 Stomach gas can make your baby extremely irritable and cranky.
 If you are on a lookout for ending your baby’s tummy woes, you may help your baby get some relief with gas drops.
-If at any given point of time you feel sceptical about giving anything to cure tummy problems of your baby, you should ask your doctor for help.
-Your doctor’s guidance might turn out to be fruitful in solving your baby’s gas issues.
+If at any given point of time you feel sceptical about giving anything to cure tummy problems in your baby, you should ask your doctor for help.
+Your doctor’s guidance will turn out to be fruitful in solving your baby’s gas issues.

 Also Read: Home Remedies for Stomach Pain in Babies